The Car Connection Audi S3 Overview

-The S3 is a rival for cars such as the Mercedes-Benz CLA45 AMG, the BMW M235i, and even the Subaru WRX and STI.
-It is available here only as in sedan form, although in other markets Audi offers the S3 Cabriolet and Sportback (hatchback).
+Audi's S3 is a rival for cars such as the Mercedes-Benz CLA45 AMG, the BMW M235i, and even the Subaru WRX and WRX STI.
+The S3 is available here only in sedan form, although in other markets Audi offers the S3 Cabriolet and Sportback (hatchback).
 European buyers can get an even more powerful RS 3 Sportback.

-The A3 and S3 are the smallest cars Audi offers in the U.S. at this time.
-Both ride on VW Group's "MQB" architecture for transverse-engine compact vehicles, which is shared with the latest Volkswagen Golf, among many others.
+The A3 and S3 are the smallest cars Audi offers in the U.S. Both ride on Volkswagen Group's "MQB" architecture for transverse-engine compact vehicles, which is shared with the latest Volkswagen Golf, among many others.
 Despite their relative smallness, the A3 and S3 are about the same size as a 1994 Audi A4, which shows how much cars have ballooned in size in 20 years.

-The new A3/S3 family of cars includes the sedan, a pretty convertible, and a plug-in hybrid hatchback all to be offered in the U.S., as well as an Avant wagon unlikely to be sold in America.
-Also related, but a little more distantly, is the compact Audi Q3 crossover, which shares some drivetrain and suspension pieces.
+The new A3/S3 family of cars includes the aforementioned sedan, convertible and hatchback, as well as an Avant wagon unlikely to be sold in America.
+Also related—but a little more distantly—is the compact Audi Q3 crossover, which shares some drivetrain and suspension pieces.
 For now, the S3 is offered here only as a sedan.

-While other versions of the A3 offer efficient four-cylinders, diesels, and plug-in powertrains, the S3 takes to the road only with a 292-horsepower, turbocharged 2.0-liter four.
-The S3 is said to be good for a 0-60 mph time of 4.8 seconds, and a top speed of 155 mph.
+While other versions of the A3 offer efficient 4-cylinders and plug-in powertrains, the S3 takes to the road only with a 292-horsepower, turbocharged 2.0-liter inline-4.
+The S3 is good for a 0-60 mph time of 4.7 seconds, and a top speed of 155 mph, according to Audi.

-Standard equipment includes a six-speed, dual-clutch automatic transmission, though Audi of America is considering importation a six-speed manual version.
-The S3 has all-wheel drive, and it rides on a front strut/rear torsion-beam suspension, with a lower ride height than the A3.
+Standard equipment includes a 6-speed, dual-clutch automatic transmission, though Audi of America may bring over a 6-speed manual version in the future.
+The S3 has quattro all-wheel drive, and it rides on a front strut/rear torsion-beam suspension, with a lower ride height than the A3.

 The S3's electric power steering can be tuned to different amounts of effort using Audi's Drive Select controls.
 Drive Select also manages the optional magnetic shocks if equipped, as well as throttle, transmission, and sound settings.
 All S3s come wearing a set of sticky 19-inch Continental ContiSport tires as standard equipment—although all-seasons are available for a no-cost swap.

 Given its compact dimensions, the S3 lends good room to front passengers, and slights those in the rear a little.
-At 175.9 inches long, the S3 is about nine inches shorter than a CLA, and its 103.4-inch wheelbase is nearly three inches shorter, though its more upright style nets better interior room than the Benz.
-The trunk space measures in at 13.7 cubic feet.
+At 175.9 inches long, the S3 is about 7 inches shorter than a CLA, and its 103.4-inch wheelbase is nearly 3 inches shorter, though its more upright style nets better interior room than the Benz.
+The trunk space measures in at 10 cubic feet.

 Safety features include simulated torque vectoring and options for blind spot monitors and adaptive cruise control.